seanwestfall/templatehaskell/draft2.md

 ```
 If you parse through the parentices you'll see the return expression form a tree -- an abstract syntax tree!

-Checkout the lift class to see the actual [source](http://hackage.haskell.org/package/template-haskell-2.7.0.0/docs/src/Language-Haskell-TH-Syntax.html#Lift) to know what's going on exactly.
-The [Q](http://hackage.haskell.org/package/template-haskell-2.9.0.0/docs/Language-Haskell-TH-Syntax.html#t:Q) monad handles the expressions typing via context, and also gives it a unique name by appending an integer at the end of the expression name to handle scoping distinction.
+Checkout the lift class [source](http://hackage.haskell.org/package/template-haskell-2.7.0.0/docs/src/Language-Haskell-TH-Syntax.html#Lift) to know what's going on exactly in the brackets.
+The Language.Haskell.TH.Syntax contains the defintions of all the types used in the AST.
+Using these types, it's possible to construct any fragment of the Haskell language.
+The [Q](http://hackage.haskell.org/package/template-haskell-2.9.0.0/docs/Language-Haskell-TH-Syntax.html#t:Q) monad handles the expressions typing via context, and also gives it a unique [name](http://hackage.haskell.org/package/template-haskell-2.9.0.0/docs/src/Language-Haskell-TH-Syntax.html#newName) by appending an integer at the end of the expression name to handle scoping distinction.

 Let's bind the returned AST expression to a variable:
 ```bash